-The Summer glow that radiates from The Lady Of Shalott Rose is one of the reasons it is my favorite rose.
+The Summer glow that radiates from The Lady Of Shalott Rose is one reason it is one of my favorite roses.
 The colours are rich, in shades of deep apricot, red and salmon pink with a faint touch of yellow underneath that gleams in the sun all season.
-The flower is romantic and shaped like a chalice cup, being wide and low with up to sixty petals loosely arranged, creating real depth to the bloom.
-Distinctly different, long lasting and a stunning rose.
+The flower is romantic and shaped like a chalice cup, being wide and low with up to sixty petals loosely arranged, that creating depth to the bloom.
+Distinctly different, long lasting and stunning.

 So why did I kill my Lady of Shalott Rose?
 Of course, it was unintentional.
 Nonetheless, I still feel guilty that I put such a beautiful rose at risk.

 Lady of Shalott rose was planted in the very first stage of the garden in the first collection of roses.
 I loved it.
 It was always healthy and attractive with a steady joy of perfect apricot flowers all season.
 Then, last Summer with the extended hot dry, 40 degree heat in the long, afternoon sun it got badly burned and did not look happy.

 In my defence I thought in winter I would move it to a more protected spot ready for this season.
 Sadly the move, combined with the intense, dry conditions and severe late frosts caused it to to give up and die.
 Even with eco seaweed, water, care and attention The Lady of Shalott is no longer in the garden.
 Shame.

 Ironically, The poem “The Lady of Shalott” is about death.
 Although, the rose was named for the Tennyson Society and the 200th anniversary of Alfred, Lord Tennyson.
 The Lady of Shalott was also one of his favourite poems.